Easy to Use Sprint Retrospective Agenda Template

 1. select the appropriate retro format

-You may have heard of the "What Went Well Retrospective" or the "Sailboat Retro."
-In both cases, these are a series of questions asked during the retrospective.
-These questions are often considered the heart of the retrospective.
-So it's best to prepare some interesting questions that your team can use to reflect on what happened during the last sprint cycle.
+Maybe you’ve heard of the “What Went Well Retrospective” or the “Sailboat Retro”.
+In both cases, it is a series of questions that are asked during the retrospective.
+These questions are often seen as the heart of the retrospective.
+So it’s best to prepare some interesting questions for your team to reflect on what happened in the last sprint cycle.
 There are many retrospective templates for this purpose.
-For example, we wrote an article about more than 50+ retrospective templates and also in our Echometer tool you can choose between all these different templates as presets.
+For example, we have written an article about more than 50+ retrospective templates and you can also choose between all these different templates as presets in our Echometer tool.

-In this case, you see a small selection of retrospective templates on the left, and on the right you can see that if you choose to use the "Keep, Stop, Start Retrospective," for example, you can still customize the questions to meet your team's needs.
+In this case, you can see a small selection of retrospective templates on the left and on the right you can see that if you choose the “Keep, Stop, Start Retrospective”, for example, you can still adapt the questions to the needs of your team.

 2. collect information